sajjalf23/Pac-Man-Game-Maze-/README.md

 PAC_MAN_GAME (MAZE)

-This is a Python-based implementation of the classic Pac-Man game.
+This is a 2D displayed Python-based implementation of the classic Pac-Man game.
 The game features a grid layout where Pac-Man collects dots, avoids ghosts, and gains temporary power-ups to eat ghosts.
 The goal is to collect all the dots while avoiding losing all lives.

 FEATURES